-- Disrespect in manner and/or language
+- Disrespect in manner and/or language to each other, including peers, teachers, faculty, and staff

 - Rowdiness

 - Using the property of others without permission

 - Dishonesty

 - Disruptive Behavior

 - Failure to have necessary supplies for class work

 - Dangerous Play

 - Rudeness

 - Vulgarity

 - Dress code violations

 - Gum

-- Harassment of any kind by word or manner
+- Harassment of any kind by word or action, including but not limited to digital harassment

 - Possession or consumption of any drug or look-alike drug while at school or while attending a school function

 - Possession or consumption of alcohol while at school or while attending a school function

 - Possession of knives/weapons or look-alike knives/weapons

-- Possession of pornographic material(s)
+- Possession of pornographic material(s) including distribution or both physical and digital

 - Smoking/using matches/vaping/gummies

 - Willful destruction of school property

 - Leaving school property without permission

 - Theft or extortion

 - Fighting or threats of violence

+- Public displays of affection

 - Harassment

-After school activities, while riding on buses to sports games or other such activities are included in the definition of on-campus conduct.
+After school activities, while riding on buses to sports games or other school or parish sponsored activities are included in the definition of on-campus conduct.

 When it comes to social media, whether posted during school hours, and on school property, or while occurring outside of the school property, if it creates a substantial disruption, the school can take action to support the school environment.
-Parents and students will receive oral or written charges against them.

 Generally, the teacher will deal with infractions.
 Should circumstances warrant, the parent and/or the Administration involved will be consulted.
 In cases of serious or repeated violations, students may be subject to disciplinary suspension or expulsion.
+The principal will exercise his/her discretion whether the suspension should be served in-school or at home.
 The school's fair procedure to be used in cases of possible suspension or expulsion is as follows:

 While on suspension, the student is still responsible for missed work.
-After the specified amount of time for suspension, which shall not exceed three consecutive school days, the student and the parent(s)/guardian(s) will meet with the Administration for reinstatement.
+After the specified amount of time for suspension, which shall not exceed three consecutive school days, (unless approved in consultation with the superintendent) the student and the parent(s)/guardian(s) will meet with the Administration for reinstatement.
 The Administration reserves the right to determine the conditions for reinstatement.